DIY-Recording-Equipment/diyre-libdoc/old guides/gbus.md

 ### Finished! {.step}

 All good?
 Congrats on finishing your build!
 Have a question or problem?
-[Drop us a line.](http://www.diyrecordingequipment.com/pages/support)
+[Drop us a line.](https://support.diy.re)

 ## Modding the G Bus
 There are a lot more mays to mod the G Bus than we could fit on the front panel.
-So if you want to customize your G Bus, head over to the <a href="https://support.diy.re/category/45-g-bus">G Bus Mods page</a>.
+So if you want to customize your G Bus, head over to the [G Bus Mods page](https://support.diy.re/category/45-g-bus).
 Please keep in mind that we cannot offer support for the mods.
 There are simply too many variables that change once you start modding, especially after several mods.
 You're the man now, dog!

 ---